duniairc/ruby-relay/doc/configuration-guide.md

 Defines a list of hostnames that are able to use `!rehash`.

 ## servers: block
 Here, each network is defined in a separate block.
-Due to a current limitation, all network names defined here **must** match the network name given in the IRCd's 005 reply.
-Otherwise, the relayer will **not** work.

 * **server:** The server for the relayer to connect to.
 * **port:** The port for the relayer to connect to.